exasol/virtual-schemas/doc/dialects/teradata.md

 # Teradata SQL Dialect

-Teradata is one of the Relational Database Management System based on Massively Parallel Processing (MPP) Architecture.
+Teradata is one of the Relational Database Management System based on a Massively Parallel Processing (MPP) Architecture.

 ## Registering the JDBC Driver in EXAOperation